flutter/website/src/docs/codelabs/explicit-animations.md

 pause it, play forward, play backward, stop it, or repeat it indefinitely?

 {{site.alert.bonus}}
-In the prior example, the rate of change for magin value is linear (the margin changes by the same amount between each frame).
+In the prior example, the rate of change for the bouncing ball's top margin value is linear
+(the margin changes by the same amount between each frame).
 How would you change this example to make it possible to interpolate values between 0 and 100 at a changing rate?
 {{site.alert.end}}